 Now that we’ve gotten a bird’s eye view of the topic, it’s time to see what each of the models in our chart above brings to the table.

-Another excellent performer, the DeWalt D25263K D-Handle SDS Rotary Hammer delivers plenty of power, good ergonomics, and even includes anti-shock technology to help reduce the impact of use on your body to prevent overuse-related injuries (think carpal tunnel, and/or nerve damage from using the hammer mode for prolonged periods).
-It is also one of the few rotary hammers on our list to be made available with two different chuck sizes.
+Another excellent performer, the DeWalt D25263K D-Handle SDS delivers plenty of power, good ergonomics, and even includes anti-shock technology to help reduce the impact of use on your body to prevent overuse-related injuries (think carpal tunnel, and/or nerve damage from using the hammer mode for prolonged periods).
+It is also one of the few on our list to be made available with two different chuck sizes.
 Opt for the 1-inch chuck for standard jobs, or go with the 1 1/8-inch chuck for heavier duty needs.
-This rotary hammer creates three joules of impact energy, transforming even the toughest jobs into quick solutions.
+The DeWalt D25263K creates three joules of impact energy, transforming even the toughest jobs into quick solutions.
 The motor is an 8.5 amp, high-performance affair designed for reliability and performance, even in demanding conditions.
-Like the Bosch rotary hammer we discussed previously, the DeWalt also provides full power in both forward and reverse.
+Like the Bosch we discussed previously, the DeWalt also provides full power in both forward and reverse.
 It also features an integral clutch to help reduce the potential for high-torque reactions.
-The 360-degree side handle ensures that you always have a firm grip, as well as the ability to bear down while working, and the carrying case hides a depth rod, as well.
+The 360-degree side handle ensures that you always have a firm grip, as well as the ability to bear down while working, and the carrying case hides a depth gauge rod, as well.
 This tool also comes with a three-year limited warranty.
-It doesn’t cover as many potential issues as the Bosch warranty, but it is certainly longer.
+It doesn’t cover as many potential issues as the Bosch warranty, but it is certainly longer

 One of only two battery-powered rotary hammers on our list, the Makita XRH01ZVX is definitely one of a kind.
 It combines the power and performance of a rotary hammer with the portability of battery power to deliver the ultimate in convenience and capability.
 Like the DeWalt unit we discussed above, the Makita features an 18-volt battery system.
-It features a 1-inch chuck (the industry’s first on a battery-powered rotary hammer), so it is designed for use with larger bits and chisels.
-However, note that both the battery and the battery charger are sold separately and are not included with the rotary hammer (which is one reason it didn’t rank better on our list!).
+It features a 1-inch chuck (the industry’s first on a battery-powered), so it is designed for use with larger bits and chisels.
+However, note that both the battery and the battery charger are sold separately and are not included with this power tool (which is one reason it didn’t rank better on our list!).
 It does come with a handy vacuum attachment with a HEPA filter, though, to help dissipate the debris from your hammering project.
 That’s an important consideration, particularly for jobs taking place within a fully-constructed building, rather than in new construction where cleanup is performed after the build is finished.
-The rotary hammer weighs in at just over 14 pounds, making it one of the heavier options on our list, but that weight does include the vacuum unit.
-Note that this hammer drill does include both a depth rod and a 360-degree side handle for more secure operation.
+The Makita XRH01ZVX weighs in at just over 14 pounds, making it one of the heavier options on our list, but that weight does include the vacuum unit.

 The DeWalt DCD996B features 20-volt battery technology combined with three speeds to help ensure that you can complete your project quickly and easily.
-This hammer drill comes with two 20-volt batteries, as well as a charger, and is able to reach 38,250 bpm in hammer mode.
+This DeWalt DCD996B comes with two 20-volt batteries, as well as a charger, and is able to reach 38,250 bpm in hammer mode.
 The newly designed motor offers outstanding performance, with 57% more operating time than older designs, and the compact form factor means that you can go anywhere, even into tight spots.
 The unit is also equipped with a three-mode LED light on the front for better visibility.
 Spotlight mode is a nice touch, and helps to illuminate the entire work area in low-light conditions.
 With two batteries, hot swapping is possible, allowing you to keep one battery on the charger and one in the drill, and then swap out when the charge runs low.
 Fast charging technology means that the depleted battery needs only a short time to be usable once more.
 This is also one of the lighter hammer drills on our list, which means reduced arm and hand fatigue during use.
-However, note that this unit does not have a depth rod, and it does not come with a 360-degree side handle.
+However, note that this unit does not have a depth rod.

 Just because it falls at the end of our list does not mean that the Milwaukee 2702-20 M18 is not a contender.
 It features an ergonomic pistol grip, as well as a brushless motor for 50% more run time and twice the durability of older models.
 The chuck on this model is 1/2-inch, so it fits with consumer-grade bits, chisels and accessories, and the unit itself only weighs three pounds, which means that arm and hand fatigue are minimized.
 It’s interesting that this model offers outstanding torque – 500 inch-pounds, in fact.
 It can also reach 1,800 rpm.
 It features built-in overheat protection in the form of the Redlink Intelligence system, which helps avoid damage from abusive use and overheating (and will automatically shut the unit off if an overheat condition occurs).
 Note that the battery and battery charger are not included, and will require an additional charge.
 This is an 18-volt system, and will require 18-volt batteries and a compatible charger.
 It ties in with other 18-volt Milwaukee products.
 Like most other battery-powered hammer drills on our list, this model does not offer a hammer-only operation mode.
 It can be used in rotary, or in rotary/hammer mode only.

-Now that we’ve covered the 10 best hammer drills available on the market today, let’s take things a step or two farther.
+Now that we’ve covered the best hammer drills available on the market today, let’s take things a step or two farther.
 What does a hammer drill really do?
-Do you need a hammer drill?
-A rotary hammer?
+Do you need one?
+Do you need a rotary hammer?
 A regular old power drill?
 These are just a handful of questions that we’ll explore in our in-depth guide in order to help you make the most informed purchase decision possible.
 So, without further ado, let’s get started.
 We’ll begin with the basics.
 What the heck is a hammer drill, anyway?

 What’s a Hammer Drill?